cajakil/max-silent-dreams/README.md

 You can download the source code as a ZIP which is editable in Max.
 However, you need to install:

 Dependencies from [cajakil/max-library](https://github.com/cajakil/max-library) - place these into the expanded Zip folder, or your Max Library (usually `USER/Documents/Max 8/Library`)
-* Abstraction    CompressorSimple.maxpat
+* CompressorSimple.maxpat
-* Abstraction    GraphicalEQ.maxpat
+* GraphicalEQ.maxpat
-* Abstraction    HiLoPass.maxpat
+* HiLoPass.maxpat
-* Abstraction    Recorder.maxpat
+* Recorder.maxpat
-* Abstraction    Reverb.maxpat
+* Reverb.maxpat
-* Abstraction    drunkpitch.maxpat
+* drunkpitch.maxpat
-* Abstraction    gainRemap.maxpat
+* gainRemap.maxpat

 Dependencies - install via the Max Package manager:
 * LowKeyNW